gravitational/teleport/rfd/00XX-agent-census.md

 Later on, we may try to track these if, once we start tracking the above installation methods, we notice that we're not yet covering most methods.
 - tarball: We can add `export TELEPORT_INSTALL_METHOD_TARBALL="true"` to the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script.
 (However, if the customer does not use the `install` script and instead moves the binaries manually, we won't be able to track this installation method.)
 - `.deb`/`.rpm`/`.pkg` packages, APT or YUM repository: It's unclear ATM how these can be tracked.
-- _built from source_: While it's technically possible for customers to build Teleport from source, we won't try to track this installation method as it seems an unlikely use-case.
+- built from source: While it's technically possible for customers to build Teleport from source, we won't try to track this installation method as it seems an unlikely use-case.
 - `homebrew`: It's also possible to install Teleport on macOS using `homebrew`.
 The Teleport package in `homebrew` is not maintained by us, so we will also not track this installation method.

 In summary, for now we'll have the following new environment variables and respective value in `UpstreamInventoryHello.InstallMethods`: